-The kit allows for a temporary connection to the quick-release connector on Hydrophone 2 in order to bleed air from the chamber (using the tap) and thereby allowing the sensor element to have good contact with the water column.
+The kit allows for a temporary connection to the guick-release connector on Hydrophone 2 in order to bleed air from the chamber and thereby allowing the sensor element to have good contact with the water column.

-Note: Water must be discharged safely when using this kit.
+Note: The user must ensure that water is discharged safely when using this kit.

-2.3.2 Installation Tool (socket)
+2.2.2 Installation Tool (sockets)